shreeshashetty2002/Dry-Bean-Classification/README.md

 # Dry-Bean-Classification
-Explore our GitHub repo for a detailed journey through dry bean classification.
-We've covered data exploration, feature engineering, model selection, training, optimization, and even deployed the model with Streamlit.
-Perfect for machine learning enthusiasts and those seeking practical classification insights.
+Dataset taken from UCI machine learning repository. here in this dataset data exploration and pre-processing is done. feature engineering, model selection, model training and evaluation and model optimization is done.
+The developed model has been deployed using Streamlit.